ihh/bracery/README.md

 I feel #mood#.
 And when I'm #mood#, then #mood# is all I feel.
 Maybe tomorrow, I'll be #new_mood#?
 ~~~~

+Many more details of the language are available in the following section.

 # Technical details